Twitchfire plot in the Hero AU

 “They’re hardly ‘my people’ at this point,” Spitfire mumbles.

 Spitfire flinches as they move to stand up, then scrambles to get up too.
-She offers a hand to Twitch, which she knows is usually her teasing.
+She offers a hand to Sunbird, which she knows is usually her teasing.
 She lets her ‘help’ her up, though, just happy to see her being a bit more playful.
 Spitfire gives her a small smile once she’s standing, then turns to follow the bot.

-“My hand now,” Spitfire tells her.
+My hand now,” Spitfire tells her.

-Twitch shakes her head as she looks away, unable to supress a small smile.
+Sunbird shakes her head as she looks away, unable to supress a small smile.

 Until she realizes the princess was watching the whole exchange, and is now giving her a knowing look.
 She feels her face heat up.
 She’s not sure what it is about her relationship with Spitfire in particular that gives everyone this impression.
 Even someone who isn’t from either of their cultures and might have a very different concept of romance!
 Is that proof there’s something there; maybe even something deep enough to transcend culture?